If your business is a company, you need to submit corporation tax returns and pay corporation tax on your profits.

 Larger companies have to pay the tax due in quarterly instalments

 - The first instalment has to be paid six months and 14 days after the end of the preceding accounting period (ie halfway through the accounting period to which the payments relate).

 - Two further quarterly payments then have to be made with the balance payable within three months and 14 days of the end of the accounting period.

-- Companies with profits in excess of £20 million will be required to pay their corporation tax bill in instalments on the third, sixth, ninth and twelfth month after the end of their accounting period from April 2017.
+- Companies with profits in excess of £20 million are required to pay their corporation tax bill in quarterly instalments starting two months and 14 days after the end of their accounting period.